Invisible City

 This self-published book, printed by Mixam in Schaumburg, IL, was first printed in an edition of 5 copies for the accompanying exhibition at the Corcoran School of the Arts & Design at George Washington University.

-The book is a 8.5 x 8.5 soft-cover and includes archival images sourced from the Library of Congress’s Works Progress Administration (WPA) image collection, as well as my contemporary images.
+The book is an 8.5 x 8.5 soft-cover and includes archival images sourced from the Library of Congress’s Works Progress Administration (WPA) image collection, as well as my contemporary photos.